rollingcoconut/popcorn-visitor.github.io/README.md

 We did not observe the expected behaviour.
 While we don't deny the fact that it could just have been our setup not being powerful enough, we made some some observations during testing.

-1. The x86 machine consistently took longer to run the compiled number crunching code.
+1. The x86 machine consistently took longer to run the compiled number crunching code
-2. The implied procedure to migrate user threads was to kill the thread with a 35 signal.
+2. The reccommended migration procedure corrupted the C program when dealing with larger compute loads

 (_image taken from popcorn linux tutorial_)